General principles for the interpretation and application of the Charter

 External Aids to Charter Interpretation

 Charter interpretation may be informed by reference to a number of external sources.
-The various checklists contain a segment outlining the major relevant Canadian, comparative and international law sources for the particular substantive provision.
+The various Charterpedia entries contain a segment outlining the major relevant Canadian, comparative and international law sources for the particular substantive provision.

 Canadian sources include the Canadian Bill of Rights, the Quebec Charter of Human Rights and Freedoms as well as, particularly in respect of section 15 of the Charter, the Canadian Human Rights Act and similar provincial and territorial legislation.
 The cases which interpret the Canadian Bill of Rights are largely unhelpful in interpreting the Charter given the significant differences in the wording and constitutional status of the two documents (Big M Drug Mart, supra; R. v.
 Therens, 1 S.C.R.
 613); but see Singh v.
 Minister of Employment and Immigration, 1 S.C.R.
 177, per Wilson J. While by no means identical, there are significant similarities between the Canadian Charter and the Quebec Charter (see Chaoulli v.
 Quebec (Attorney General), 1 S.C.R.
 791).